-Fill crock pot a full of pinto beans (sorted and rinsed).
+Fill a crockpot with pinto beans (sorted and rinsed).
 Fill with water until ¾ full.
 Cook beans until tender.
 Add more water if needed.
 Takes approximately 4 hours on high.
 In a sauce pan cook

-1 clove garlic and 1 small onion in 1 tbsp.p of shortening or oil.
+1 clove garlic and 1 small onion in 1 tbsp. of shortening or oil.
 Add beans, mashed.
 Add oregano and salt to taste.
 Can be frozen

 Creole Beef and Rice – 8 Servings

 ¼ pound country sausage